iframe-resizer/docs/src/content/docs/performance.md

     a `data-iframe-size` attribute.
 This attribute can be added to multiple elements and the one that returns the highest value will be used each time the page size is calculated.

-    This attribute should be used sparingly, as the more of them on the page, the great the amount of work required to calcute the page size. it may also be useful to set either the [offsetHeight](../parent/#offsetheight) / [offsetWidth](../parent/#offsetWidth) option as well.
+    This attribute should be used sparingly, as the more of them on the page, the greater the amount of work required to calcute the page size.
+It may also be useful to set either the [offsetHeight](../parent/#offsetheight) / [offsetWidth](../parent/#offsetWidth) option as well.

 If _iframe-resizer_ detects content overflow, it will log a warning to the browser console.